 Farmland Protection Program (FPP).
-(USDA now calls it the Farm and Ranch Lands Protection Program.)
+(USDA calls it the Farm and Ranch Lands Protection Program.)
 The 1996 farm bill authorized USDA to assist state and local governments to acquire easements to limit conversion of agricultural lands to nonagricultural uses.
 Section 2503 of the 2002 farm bill greatly increases mandatory funding from \$50 million in FY2002 to a high of \$125 million in FY2004 and FY2005.
 The definition of eligible land is expanded to include rangeland, pastureland, grassland, certain forest land, and land containing historic or archeological resources.
 The program is subject to conservation compliance.
 Certain private nonprofit organizations can compete for these funds.
 Eligible lands must be subject to a pending offer.
-Through FY2003, almost \$177 million had been obligated.
-Easements have been acquired on almost 105,000 acres in 37 states and are pending on an additional 201,000 acres in every state.
-States where the most funds have been obligated include Pennsylvania (\$11.7 million), Maryland (\$11.2 million), and California (\$10.1 million).
+Through FY2004, almost \$265 million had been obligated to acquire 870 easements on almost 178,000 acres in 37 states.
+An additional 959 easements are pending on more than 209,000 acres in every state.
+States where the most funds have been obligated include Maryland (\$17.7 million), Pennsylvania (\$15.8 million), and New Jersey (\$15.5 million).

 Wildlife Habitat Incentives Program (WHIP).
 WHIP was authorized in 1996 to use a total of \$50 million from mandatory funds allocated to the CRP to provide cost sharing and technical assistance for conservation practices that primarily benefit wildlife.
 This money was allocated in FY1998 and FY1999.
 Congress provided additional conservation funding for FY2001, and the Department allocated \$12.5 million to WHIP.
 Section 2502 of the 2002 farm bill provides \$15 million in FY2002, growing to \$85 million in FY2005 and thereafter.
 It provides that up to 15% of the funding each year can be used for higher cost sharing payments to producers who protect and restore essential plant and animal habitat under agreements of 15 years or longer.
-About 14,500 agreements have helped improve and protect more than 2.3 million acres since the program began.
+Through FY2004, more than 2.8 million acres have been enrolled.
+In FY2004, 3,012 contracts were signed for almost \$28 million, affecting about 432,000 acres.

 Emergency Programs.
 The Emergency Watershed Program (EWP) is administered by the NRCS and the Emergency Conservation Program (ECP) is administered by the FSA.
 The EWP provides technical and cost sharing assistance for projects that restore land after flooding and protect it from future damage.
 The ECP provides cost-sharing and technical assistance to rehabilitate farmland damaged by natural disasters, and to carry out emergency water conservation measures during severe drought.
 The 2002 farm bill does not amend emergency conservation programs.
 Proposed rules for the EWP were issued in the November 19, 2003, Federal Register, with comments to be submitted by January 20, 2004.
-Emergency programs are implemented most years; for example, the FY2004 omnibus appropriations bill provides \$150 million of EWP funds and \$12 million in ECP funds to address resource problems stemming from the widespread wildfires in southern California.
+Emergency programs are implemented most years; for example, the FY2004 omnibus appropriations bill provides \$150 million of EWP funds and \$22 million in ECP funds to address resource problems stemming from the widespread wildfires in southern California.
 NRCS announced on November 20, 2003, that it had already provided \$480,000 to address these problems.
 On August 11, 2004, FSA released \$2.7 million in ECP to address hurricane damage.